paulbellamy/mango/README.markdown

 ## Custom Middleware

-Building middleware for Mango is moderately easy.
+Building middleware for Mango is fairly straightforward.

 If you build some middleware and think others might find it useful, please let me know so I can include it in the core Mango source.
 The success of Mango really depends on having excellent middleware packages.